What Are the Treatments for Blisters?

 Most blisters caused by friction or minor burns do not require a doctor's care.
 New skin will form underneath the affected area and the fluid is simply absorbed.
 Do not puncture a blister unless it is large, painful, or likely to be further irritated.
 The fluid-filled blister keeps the underlying skin clean, which prevents infection and promotes healing.

 But if you need to pop a blister:

-- Use a sterilized needle or razor blade (to sterilize it, put the point or edge in a flame until it is red hot, or rinse it in alcohol).
+- Use a sterilized needle (to sterilize it, put the point or edge in a flame until it is red hot, or rinse it in alcohol).

-- Wash your hands and the area thoroughly, then make a small hole and gently squeeze out the clear fluid.
+- Wash your hands and the area thoroughly, then make a small hole; the fluid will drain on its own.

 - If the fluid is white or yellow, the blister may be infected and needs medical attention.

 - Do not remove the skin over a broken blister.
 The new skin underneath needs this protective cover.

 - Look for signs of infection to develop, including pus drainage, red or warm skin surrounding the blister, or red streaks leading away from the blister.

 - Wear work gloves.
 Jobs you do only occasionally, such as shoveling snow or raking leaves, are great for raising a blister or two.

 - Break in new shoes gradually and put petroleum jelly or an adhesive bandage on areas that take the rub -- before the blister happens.